 To this end, this document is organized as follows.
-In Chapter 2, after providing a brief definition of the space sector, this document will first introduce this sector's current general context, before focusing on the European and national levels.
-Technical standardization will then be presented in Chapter 3, in a general way, and in relation to the space sector.
-After these two chapters providing background information, Chapter 4 will present several ways to get involved in technical standardization in the space sector, one of them being to become a national delegate.
-The benefits of involvement will also be emphasized.
-Finally, aware of these benefits, the reader will be able to use the space sector standards watch from Chapter 5 to spot relevant technical committees4 for involvement, according to his/her interest.
+In Chapter 1, after providing a brief definition of the space sector, this document first introduces this sector's current general context, before focusing on the European and national levels.
+Technical standardization is then presented in Chapter 2, in a general way, and in relation to the space sector.
+After these two chapters providing background information, Chapter 3 presents several ways to get involved in technical standardization in the space sector, one of them being to become a national delegate.
+The benefits of involvement are also emphasized.
+Finally, aware of these benefits, the reader will be able to use the space sector standards watch from Chapter 4 to spot relevant technical committees4 for involvement, according to his/her interest.
 Indeed, this standards watch presents all technical committees from recognized standardization organizations relevant to space-related applications.